-Citations and Scholarly Sources ON CITATIONS: Newspaper sources should be cited in footnotes.
-Scholarly clustors should be presented in a Citations section at the end of the paper.
+Citations and Scholarly Sources On CITATIONS: Newspaper sources should be cited in footnotes.
+Scholarly citations should be presented in a Citations section at the end of the paper.
 Consult the citation guide for questions and examples.
-HOW TO FIND & ACCESS SCHOLARLY SOURCES: Don't hesitate to broader, your search terms.
-Second, more broadly, don't get discouraged if you whilf on a search.
+HOW TO FIND & ACCESS SCHOLARLY SOURCES: Don't hesitate to broaden your search terms.
+Second, more broadly, don't get discouraged if you whiff on a search.
 You might need to try and number of different phrases if the first one doesn't provide satisfactory.
-There's so much out there in policy, political science and legal journals but it's fough to find because often times they're using different phrases.
+There's so much out the first one doesn't provide satisfactory.
+There's so much out where the properties of the provide state of the providence of the providence